All States → Missouri

 After You Record Your Deed in Missouri

 After the County Recorder of Deeds records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Recorder updates the public land records, and the county assessor uses the recorded deed to update property tax ownership information.
-Missouri property taxes are assessed by county assessors and collected by county collectors.
-The grantee should confirm their mailing address with the county collector to ensure future tax statements are addressed correctly.
-The grantee is responsible for Missouri property taxes from the date of transfer.
+The county assessor uses the recorded deed to update property tax ownership information, and the grantee is responsible for Missouri property taxes from the date of transfer.
+Confirm your mailing address with the county collector to ensure future tax statements are addressed correctly.

 Missouri Quit Claim Deed FAQ